soroush-msd/who-is-who/README.md

 # who-is-who
-Performing reference resolution in Prolog.
+Extending a definite clause garammar to Perform reference resolution in Prolog.